readyready15728/misc/awakemud-notes.md

 all decking-related skills to the maximum.
 * 'toggle cyberdoc' to allow player cyberdocs to operate on you.
 * 'leave' vehicles to get out.
 * Rapid Fire Ammunition in SE Seattle sells ... ammunition.
+(See below re:
+Rapid Fire Ammunition.)
 * The Smith School of Linguistics in SE Seattle has linguasofts and practices languages the old-fashioned way too.
 * A woman in the lobby of Mitsuhama Tower practices Negotiation and Corporate